nrwl/nx/docs/shared/guides/react-18.md

 Workspaces that upgrade to `@nrwl/react` 14 will be automatically migrated to React 18.
 This migration will also include an upgrade to React Router v6, if it is used in the workspace, as well as the removal of the deprecated `@testing-library/react-hook` package.
 Keep reading for more details.

+{% callout type="note" title="Using NPM v7/v8?" %}
-**Note:** If you use npm v7/v8, you will need to use `npm install --force` after running `nx migrate 14.0.0` since `@testing-library/react-hook` does not support React 18.
+If you use npm v7/v8, you will need to use `npm install --force` after running `nx migrate 14.0.0` since `@testing-library/react-hook` does not support React 18.
 Don't worry, this package will be removed in the migration.
+{% /callout %}

 ## New `react-dom/client` API